What is the EIS?

 Investing in a single company gives an investor greater visibility and control, but also carries greater risks because the success of your investment depends solely on the fortune of that company.
 Remember, many EIS-qualifying companies fail.

-Investing in a portfolio or fund affords you some diversification, usually within an area or sector.
+Investing in an EIS fund affords you some diversification, usually within an area or sector.
 It also gives you the comfort that a professional manager is researching the opportunities and makes the investment decisions for you.
 That said, some or all of the portfolio companies could fail and you could lose money.

 With an EIS fund, you have far less control and visibility over where your money is invested.
 Moreover, the fund manager’s expertise comes at a price, so investing in a managed portfolio tends to be more expensive than investing in a single company.